112RG/Ghost/README.md

   Sends a message using regional character emojis.

 - `s [name] | [add|del|ren]`
   A module to manage stickers like Telegram does.
-Upload a sticker with a given name, and then make kuro paste it when you trigger the command.
+Upload a sticker with a given name, and then make ghost paste it when you trigger the command.

 - `smug`
   Displays smug looking anime girls with patronizing looks on their faces.